ajongbloets/julesTk/README.rst

 Models store and manipulate data contained by the application.
 They also serve as a gateway in multi-threaded
 applications: Meaning, multiple threads can share information via the Model.
-One could - for example - use threads to manipulate the Model, while the View and Controller are updated in the MainThread using the Model.
+One could - for example - use threads to manipulate the Model, while the FrameView and Controller are updated in the MainThread using the Model.

 Observer and Observable